KXXR: 1994–1997: "The Edge": KQRS buys KRXX

 Cap Cities/ABC, the owner of the rival KQRS-FM, took control of 93X pending purchase (but not KMZZ, which was sold separately later) from Entercom on February 4, 1994.
 The selling price was $20 million, then a record for the highest amount ever paid for a radio station in the market.
 The following day, 93X began stunting with a loop of one of the most popular stunting songs, "It's the End of the World as We Know It" by R.E.M. throughout the weekend.
 Confused listeners flocked in droves to the KRXX studios in Eagan that Saturday to see what was going on.
 Some listeners thought the DJs were being held hostage and reportedly, more than 50 calls regarding KRXX were logged to 911.
 Finally, on Sunday, February 6, at 8 p.m., 93.7 began simulcasting KQRS' weekly alternative rock show, "Over the Edge", leading the way for "93.7 The Edge", which billed itself as "Minnesota's New Rock Alternative".
-In a massively popular stunt to secure 93X listeners, the first song played after the switch was the same song as the stunting prior to the launch, "It's the End of the World as We Know It" by R.E.M.
-The new KEGE-FM call letters were soon registered for the new station.
+In a massively popular stunt to secure 93X listeners, the first song played after the switch was the same song as the stunting prior to the launch, "It's the End of the World as We Know It" by R.E.M..
+The new call sign KEGE-FM was soon registered for the new station.
 The move to create The Edge was due to the growing popularity of modern rock format nationwide, and to thwart Cargill Communications' pending plans to roll out the format on the new Rev 105.
 The Edge came on the air almost two years after KJJO switched to country music, and it did what KJ104 couldn't: it became a massive ratings success.
 At one point, KEGE had the highest overall Arbitron market ratings of any modern rock station in the country.

-A station-sponsored annual concert known as the EdgeFest (later 93XFest) debuted soon after, and took place annually in Somerset, Wisconsin.
+A station-sponsored annual concert known as the “EdgeFest” (later “93XFest”) debuted soon after, and took place annually in Somerset, Wisconsin.
 It was so popular that even rival Rev 105 gave away tickets for it (though not mentioning the "Edgefest" name).
-When KEGE went back to being 93X and the "Edge" name was retired in the Twin Cities, the festival briefly continued as "Edgefest" and was later renamed 93XFest.
+When KEGE went back to being 93X and the "Edge" name was retired in the Twin Cities, the festival briefly continued as "Edgefest" and was later renamed “93XFest”.
 The annual festival in Somerset continued until 2004, when "93X Riverfest" replaced it.